gsranjitha897/Data_Analysis_with_Machine_Learning/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ****Certificates and Training****

+1. Intoduction to Artificial Intelligence - May 2024 - Link (https://simpli-web.app.link/e/v0ow0iKtDJb) at Simplilearn

-1. Full Stack Data analytics from Oct 2023 to Jan 2024 at BEPEC Solution.
+2. Full Stack Data analytics from Oct 2023 to Jan 2024 at BEPEC Solution.

-2. Junior Software Development (JSD) at Pradhan Mantri Kausalya Vikas Yojana (PMKVY) Nelamangala.
+3. Junior Software Development (JSD) at Pradhan Mantri Kausalya Vikas Yojana (PMKVY) Nelamangala.

-3. Internship based on IOT Raspberry Pi from Feb 2017 to May 2017 at Inventeron Technologies and Business Solutions LLP.
+4. Internship based on IOT Raspberry Pi from Feb 2017 to May 2017 at Inventeron Technologies and Business Solutions LLP.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Educational Qualification**